jernestosuarez/terraform-static-website/README.md

 ![Solution Schema](./doc/schema.png)

+Here we can appreciate how one main account is used to deploy the CloudFront, the ACM and Route53 records.
+A secondary accoutn is used to create the bucket.

+The solution is deployed automatically in five stages:

+1. Storage: New S3 bucket is deployed to ensure the right permissions and a name corresponding with the environment of this deplpoyment (dev,stage,prod..)
+2. Certificate: New ACM certificate is requested and the validation records are created in the same account's Route53
+3. Distribution: The CloudFront is deployed using the outputs of the bucket and the certificate created previously
+4. DNS: New DNS entry is created to point the distribution created in the previous step
+5. Policy: A Policy dociment is attached to the bucket created in the step 1 to ensure access to the cloudfront's identity created in the step 3

 # Use

 1. Configure your settings.yaml
+   1. This file have all the settings needed for setup this solution.
+Please refer the section [Inputs](#inputs) for knowing the function of each parameter.
-2. Configure your backend.conf where to store the state of this deployment
+2. Configure your backend.conf where to store the state of this deployment.
+   1. This settings reffer to the configuration used for the remote state and the Role used to create the resources.
+      1. region: Region where the remote state config items can be found
+      2. bucket: Name of the bucket to store the Terraform state
+      3. key: Name of the DynamoDb key to persist the locks, usually "LockID"
+      4. dynamodb_table: Name of the DynamoDb database
+      5. role_arn: Role ARN to assume for executing in the remote account.
+Usually in environments managed by AWS control Tower the AWSControlTowerExecution role is available in all the child accounts and can be used for this purpose.
+If not provide a Rol thaat can be assumed from your SRE Governance acccount.
-   1. If you want to avoid this step and create initial state CIs automatically you can use Terragrunt.
-Take a look to the terragrunt branch to know how to do it.
+   2. If you want to avoid this step and create initial state's config items (s3+dynamodb) automatically you can do it using Terragrunt.
+The terragrunt implementation is out of the scope of this test
 3. Ensure you have an index.html in your bucket.
 You can use the sample files in modules/s3/html

+# Execute the solution

+Run the following command.

 ```
 terraform init -backend-config=backend.conf && terraform plan && terraform apply
 ```

 # Inputs
+Set this inputs in the ./settings.yaml file.

 | Name | Description | Type | Default | Required |
 |------|-------------|------|---------|:--------:|